 Films with distribution are ineligible.
 We do not pay screening fees for juried competition films.
 Please do not submit and accept and then ask for us to pay to screen your film.
 If you are interested in a special non juried screening which we pay for a screening fee, you may reach out to the Executive Director instead of applying through Film Freeway.

 For the Short Screenplay competition, our volunteers read each script and determine the semi-finalists and top finalists based on ranking of scores.
-Then our organizer provides the finalists to our screenwriting experts who provide in depth-analysis for the top 5.

 When is notification?